July 18, 2019

 Each individual diamond grown in these foundries is just as unique as a mined diamond since each diamond will grow organically in the forming process with its own unique character.
 They are every bit as “real” as a mined diamond.
 In fact, lab-grown diamonds are getting some serious press.
 NPR says “They Sparkle Every Bit as Bright” and Fortune magazine even explains “Why Man-Made Diamonds Are Now Better Than Mined” diamonds.
-Another plus is that lab-grown diamonds are less expensive than their mined counterparts.
+Another plus is that lab-grown diamonds are around 30% less expensive than their mined counterparts for the same quality.
 Not only are lab-grown diamonds a more socially and environmentally-friendly choice, but they’re budget-friendly too.

 Don’t believe the media?
 Then take it from the “Patron Saint of Science” himself, Neil deGrasse Tyson.
 Watch him and an expert gemologist try to distinguish between mined diamonds and lab-grown diamonds: